 - Can you advertise at your synagogue?

-- Have you asked all of your committee members to use their social media channels?
+- Have you asked all of your committee members to use their social media channels and personal networks?

 - Have you called key community members to personally invite them and make sure they (and their friends) are attending?